SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 08 March, 2024
+### 📅 Saturday, 09 March, 2024
 ------
 ### Events
 ------
-- International Women's Day: While not exclusive to the USA, International Women's Day is observed on March 8th every year.
-It's a global day celebrating the social, economic, cultural, and political achievements of women.
-Events across the country can include marches, rallies, panel discussions, networking events, and more, all focused on women's rights and gender equality.
+- **National Meatball Day**: March 9th celebrates meatballs, a popular food in American cuisine.
+Various restaurants might offer specials or discounts on meatball dishes.

-- National School Breakfast Week: Typically held during the first full week of March, National School Breakfast Week might include special events or
+Note that events can vary year by year, so for specific events like concerts, sports events, or other happenings on March 9 in the USA in a particular year, you would need to check a current calendar or event listings for that year.
 ### Positive Qoute
 ------
-"Every sunrise brings new hope and endless possibilities.
-Embrace the day with a smile and let your heart be light. 🌅✨😊"
+"Every sunrise brings new opportunities to shine, embrace them with an open heart and let your light lead the way! ☀️💪😊"